 The goal is to decide who gets which tactic

-Keep loyal customers, win back at-risk ones, and nurture new ones — each with a different action.
+Keep loyal customers, win back at-risk ones, nurture new ones — each with a different action.

 -